PAC codes: how to transfer your mobile number when switching networks

 VOXI

-text ‘PAC’ to 65075
+Text ‘PAC’ to 65075

-Sign into your account
+Sign into your account and head to ‘Leave VOXI’

-Call 08080 057449
+Call 08080 057451

 Other than texting as explained above, the main ways to get your PAC code are to either ask your current network for it, or log into your account for your mobile network and find it there.
-But the exact methods vary from network to network, so we’ve highlighted the available options for each 5G network below.
+But the exact methods vary from network to network, so we’ve highlighted the available options for each 5G network above.

 Again though, texting ‘PAC’ to 65075 works for every network – these other options are just for if you don’t want to or can’t do that for whatever reason.